 Showing Collections: 201 - 220 of 220

-Abstract This series fills 9 boxes of material consisting of Robert H. Strotz's tenure at Northwestern University's Economics Department.
-Most of the material is concentrated between 1962-1969.
-The collection's time period also concurs with Strotz's tenure as Dean of the College of Arts and Sciences, 1965-1970.
-Files on conferences and lectures, general correspondence, graduate students, course materials, book and manuscript reviews, and site visits to other educational institutions on behalf of the HEW...
+Abstract This series consists of 9 boxes of material consisting of Robert H. Strotz's tenure at Northwestern University's Economics Department.
+The bulk of the material covedrs the period 1962-1969.
+The collection's time period also covers Strotz's tenure as Dean of the College of Arts and Sciences, 1965-1970.
+Files on conferences and lectures, general correspondence, graduate students, course materials, book and manuscript reviews, and site visits to other educational institutions on behalf of the U.S....

 Abstract Once it was established, Northwestern's school of engineering became known as the Technological Institute.
 The Chemical Engineering Department of Technological Institute was established in 1940.
 Because of World War II and the lack of suitable professors, Dr. A.B.
 Newman, Chairman of the Educational Committee of the American Institute of Chemical Engineers, served as a consultant in establishing the curriculum.
 The first graduate students entered the department in the fall term of 1945.
 This...

 Abstract Thodos taught at Northwestern from 1947 until his retirement in 1986.
 His research specialties included heat and mass transfer, thermodynamic and transport properties, and solar energy.
 The George Thodos Papers span 1939-1997 and document Thodos' life as a teacher and researcher.
 The papers consist mainly of research materials, teaching files, professional correspondence, and article manuscripts.
 The collection is divided into six categories: Biographical, Correspondence, Teaching, Research,...

 Abstract twelve boxes, span the dates 1949-2000 and include biographical materials, education files, general correspondence, subject correspondence, committee files, teaching files, research files, speeches/addresses/papers, and publications.